mzandvliet/UnityFixedPoint/README.md

 - Deterministic numerical calculations across all DotNet platforms
 - More control over precision (instead of just chucking 32-bit floats at a problem)

 However, the C# language is not expressive enough to comfortably write all possible variants of fixed point types.
-Ideally you would be free to specify where the binary point lies, for wordlengths ranging from 8 to 128 bits.
-However, the language misses these features:
+Ideally you would be free to specify where the binary point should lie on a case-by-case basis, with wordlengths ranging from 8 to 128 bits.
+However, the language misses some features that would make this feasible:

 - Parameterizing a type by cardinal numbers (such as the number of fractional bits, or the dimensions of a vector)
 - Typeclasses, or Traits (more powerful version of interfaces, needed to express Field{Add,Sub,Mul,Div,AddInv,MulInv})